hornos/gridhowto/README.md

     eth2 mpi      10.3.0.0/16
     ethX external ?

 The network configuration is found in `network.yml`.
+Each network interface can be a bond.
+On high-performance systems storage and mpi is InfiniBand or other high-speed network.
+If you have less than 4 interfaces use alias networks.
+Note that

 ### Root servers in VirtualBox
 You can make a virtual infrastructure in VirtualBox.
 Create the following virtual networks: